 Time-saver tip: clean, peel, and slice carrots and celery a day or two in advance.
 Store in a plastic bag or a covered dish in the refrigerator.
 Add a tablespoon of water to keep vegetables moist.
 This will help eliminate chopping in the middle of preparing other dishes.

 Step 2.
 Finely chop the onion.
 Heat olive oil in a medium saucepan and add onion.
-Sauté until just tender but don't over brown.
+Sauté until just tender but don't over-brown.
 Add carrots, celery, water, wine, honey, and dried dill.

 Step 3.
-Adjust burner temperature over medium-high heat, bring ingredients to a boil.
+Adjust burner temperature over medium-high heat, and bring ingredients to a boil.
 Reduce temperature to low and simmer for 10-12 minutes until vegetables are tender-crisp.